marekStef/decentralised-storage-system/documentation/docs/main-system/auth-service/new-app-setup.md

 ### Getting association token for App Holder *(admin part)*

-After the `app holder` is created, the app which the holder was created for needs to be associated.
-That's why `Auth Service` has an endpoint for generating `Authorisation Token`.
-When the new app associates itself with the provided token, it also appends its unique name to the association request.
-Unique name can be for instance a website domain.
+After successfully creating an `app holder`, the next step involves linking the app to its holder.
+This is achieved through the generation of an *Association Token* by the *Auth Service*.
+This token serves as a key for the app to establish its association.
+During the association process, the app is required to provide its unique identifier, which could be, for example, its website domain.
+This ensures that the app is uniquely linked to its holder, facilitating secure and distinct identification within the system.

 After you have an `appHolderId` acquired from above, you can hit **/admin/api/generateOneTimeAssociationToken** *(POST)* request.